vivekwaldia/My-DSA-Journey/README.md

 ## 🤝 Contributing

-This is a personal learning repository, but feedback is always welcome!
+This is a personal learning repository documenting my growth, but feedback is always welcome!

 - **Found an issue with a solution?** Open an issue
 - **Have a better approach?** Start a discussion